sochgenai/surya/README.md

 # surya
-Surya is a nlp engine.
+Surya is a text analytics engine.
+This package is used for processing unstructured text.

+Feature:
+  Text Preprocessing
+  Text Mining
+  Text Searching
+  Text Visalization